-Do not store above 30°C. Store in the original package.

-Keep out of the sight and reach of children.

-Do not take Voltarol Tablets after the expiry date which is printed on the outside of the pack.

-If your doctor tells you to stop taking the tablets, please take any unused tablets back to your pharmacist to be destroyed.
+- on the carton.
+The expiry date refers to the last day of that month. - Do not store above 30°C and protect from heat and moisture. - Keep out of the sight and reach of children - If your doctor tells you to stop taking the tablets, please take any unused tablets back to your pharmacist to be destroyed.
 Do not throw them away with your normal household water or waste.

-This will help to protect the environment.
+This will help to protect the environment. - If your tablets are discoloured or show any other signs of deterioration you should seek the advice of your pharmacist REMEMBER: This medicine is for you or your child.
+Only a doctor can prescribe it for you.
+Never give it to someone else.
+It may harm them even if their symptoms are the same as yours.